 Willmitch Chiropractic, P.A.
 We acquired this clinic located in Tampa, Florida in February 2021.
-This acquisition continues our expansion into the Florida market and the founder, Martin Willmitch, will remain with the Company and serve as Vice President of Managed Care.
+This acquisition continues our expansion into the Florida market and the founder, Martin Willmitch, remained with the Company and served as Vice President of Managed Care.

 NHC Chiropractic, PPLC dba Synergy Healthcare.
 We acquired the assets of this practice in Orlando, Florida in March 2021.
-The clinic provides chiropractic care and the Company is implementing its regenerative rehabilitation offering, including its patient wellness subscriptions to the clinic's established services.
+The clinic provided chiropractic care and the Company implemented its regenerative rehabilitation offering, including its patient wellness subscriptions to the clinic's established services.

 Fort Pierce Chiropractic.
 We completed an asset purchase of this clinic located in Fort Pierce, Florida and the third Florida addition in June 2021.
-This clinic provides chiropractic care and the Company will be introducing medical services to the current patient base.
+This clinic provided chiropractic care.

 Active Medical Center.
 We acquired the assets of this clinic located in Naperville, Illinois in June 2021.
-This clinic provides a variety of orthopedic treatments for various conditions through a combination of medical and physical rehabilitation services and will join the other two Mike Ditka clinics in the Chicago area.
+This clinic provided a variety of orthopedic treatments for various conditions through a combination of medical and physical rehabilitation services and joined the other clinic in the Chicago area.

 Louisiana Orthopaedic & Sports Rehab Institute.
 We completed the acquisition of this practice management company in Baton Rouge, Louisiana in October 2021.
-The founder of this clinic, Allen Johnston, M.D., will be joining IMAC as a Medical Director, as we expand our presence into Louisiana.
+The founder of this clinic, Allen Johnston, M.D., joined IMAC as a Medical Director, when we expanded our presence into Louisiana.

 BackSpace.
 BackSpace entered into three management agreements with ChiroMart, LLC, ChiroMart Missouri, LLC and ChiroMart Florida, LLC.
-These are related to the BackSpace locations operated in Walmart's located in Tennessee, Missouri and Florida.
+These were related to the BackSpace locations which operated in Walmart's located in Tennessee, Missouri and Florida.